Niknam/futura-weather/README.md

 Version History
 ---------------

+#### 2.0.2 (November 27, 2013)
+- Fixes the issue of the temperature text not being displayed at temperatures of -10° and below
+- Size of weather icon and temperature text slightly decreased to make weather layer less crowded

 #### 2.0.1 (November 2, 2013)
 - Small fix to make temperature more readable at subzero temperatures (adds a space between minus sign and temperature value)